Woodland Party Food Ideas

 Needles of evergreen

-Mice- I was going to make these but ran out of time.
+Mice- I was going to make mice made of cherries but ran out of time.

 Snakes & Frogs- I was going to add gummy snakes and frogs but never did.